HarperDB/documentation/docs/deployments/upgrade-hdb-instance.md

 nvm ls
 ```

-When upgrading HarperDB, we recommend also upgrading your Node version.
+When upgrading Harper, we recommend also upgrading your Node version.
 Here we assume you're running on an older version of Node; the execution may look like this:

-Switch to the older version of Node that HarperDB is running on (if it is not the current version):
+Switch to the older version of Node that Harper is running on (if it is not the current version):

 ```bash
 nvm use 14.19.0
 ```

-Make sure HarperDB is not running:
+Make sure Harper is not running:

 ```bash
 harperdb stop
 ```

-Uninstall HarperDB.
-Note, this step is not required, but will clean up old artifacts of HarperDB.
-We recommend removing all other HarperDB installations to ensure the most recent version is always running.
+Uninstall Harper.
+Note, this step is not required, but will clean up old artifacts of Harper.
+We recommend removing all other Harper installations to ensure the most recent version is always running.

 ```bash
 npm uninstall -g harperdb